Bajrangi Bhaijaan: Plot

-One day, Pawan and Rasika find her in a Muslim neighbor’s home devouring home-cooked chicken.
+One day, Pawan and Rasika find her in a Muslim neighbour's home devouring home-cooked chicken.
 Pawan brings her to a restaurant that evening and lets her eat whatever she likes, even though eating meat is against his religion.
 Munni is very fond of the glittery bangles they sell on the street side.
 One day while walking down a market, she innocently picks up a pack of bangles before being stopped by the vendor.
-Pawan makes her return it and takes her to the temple to apologize to God for stealing.
+Pawan makes her return it and takes her to the temple to apologise to God for stealing.
 As he teaches her to join her hands, Munni sneaks into a Mosque nearby.
 Pawan is hesitant to follow her inside but he does it anyway.
 To his utter surprise, he sees her reading the Quran in front of a shrine.
-For a few minutes, he feels like she betrayed him because he would have never befriended a Muslim.But Rasika makes him realize that she is a human before being Muslim.
+For a few minutes, he feels like she betrayed him because he would have never befriended a Muslim.
+But Rasika makes him realise that she is a human before being Muslim.
 She hates that her father discriminates against people because of their religion and wants Pawan to be different.
 Pawan understands and runs into the Mosque to get Munni but by now, she has already left.
 As he nervously looks for her, she runs to him and hugs him tightly.
 At that moment, he accepts her entirely, overcoming his irrational fear of going against his religion.